Best Solar Financing Companies

 - Pros: Installation and maintenance are done at little or no cost to you.
 Instead of paying a flat monthly rate for your panels, as you do for a solar lease, you pay for the energy your system produces.
 This is ideal if your building is in an area with occasional cloud cover since you only have to pay when the sun hits the panels.

 - Cons: The developer or the solar financing company owns the panels, so it gets the tax credits for installing renewable energy instead of you.

 - Bottom Line: PPA customers won’t reap the tax credits that come from system ownership, so they’re ideal for those who don’t pay taxes (like non-profit organizations).
 If you want to claim the tax benefits from going solar, consider a different financing option.

-How do I choose the best solar financing option?
+How to choose the best solar financing option

 If you’re a homeowner, switching to solar energy could cut your energy bills by as much as 75 percent.
 Going solar will also help you reduce your carbon footprint, making your home more eco-friendly.

 The cost of solar has fallen by more than 70 percent in the past 10 years, according to U.S. Department of Energy.
 Enough solar energy systems have been installed in the past year alone to power more than 8 million homes.

 Of all the home renovation projects homeowners can make, solar is one of the most cost-effective since it’s subsidized by the federal and state governments, plus you can lock in the rate of your loan to ensure your monthly payments don’t increase in the future.

 If you’re a homeowner who might move within the next 20 years, consider a loan from companies like Dividend Solar, Vivint Solar, Solar Five, EnergySage, SunRun, LightStream, Sunlight Financial, ReVision Energy, Mosaic and Renew Financial.